 Notebook cover type

 There is also a wide variety of notebook covers.
 The most common is a card cover of a heavier weight than the paper, keeping your pages protected.
 Card covers can be plain, printed or textured.
-Heavier cover types include PVC, leather look (eg. Classic Moleskine) and leather covers (eg. Midori Traveller’s Notebook).
+Heavier cover types include PVC, leather look (eg. Classic Moleskine) and leather covers (eg. Midori Traveler’s Notebook).

 Fountain pen friendly